LinkUpStudioOld/template-repository/README.md

-# Project Title
+# {Project Title}

-One Paragraph of project description goes here
+{One paragraph of project description goes here.
+This should be brief, attention-catching, and ideally explains what the problem the project solves, who it's for, or what its main features are.}

 ## Getting Started